YK7188/YK_Lab/18.Hybrid PKI simulation/README.md

 Run downloaded IntuneCertificateConnector.exe and proceed with the wizard.

 - Service Account > Domain Account
   - Created a new domain account for best practice.
-No particular previlige required.
+No administrative privileges were required for this lab's purpose.
   - Open secpol.msc and add the account to `Local policies > User Rights assignment > Log on as a service`
-- Features > SECP unticked, all the others ticked
+- Features > SCEP unticked (not required for this lab), all the others ticked
 - Service account type > Domain Account

 The connector now appears in Intune.